Our Impact

 • The Trust has worked to leverage the State grant funds with other match, including water donations, other in-kind contributions, as well as cash match.

-• The Trust will continue in its goal of investing in protecting and enhancing water flows for Great Salt Lake through voluntary water transactions and other innovative means.
+• Invest in protecting and enhancing water flows for Great Salt Lake through voluntary water transactions and other innovative means as we strive to achieve the Five-Year objective of 100,000 acre-feet of water.